AdobeDocs/aep-mobile-sdkdocs/src/pages/resources/reference/push-notifications/templates/tabs/timer.md

 <img src="./../assets/android_timer.gif" width="50%" height="50%"/>

-Below is a sample of what a payload might look like for a timer template notification:
+Below is a sample of what a payload might look like for a timer notification:

 ```json
 {